voovai/voovdocs/src/content/docs/guides/ollama-cors-hostbinding.md

   order: 102  # Lower numbers appear first
 ---

-If you want to use Ollama local OpenAI compitable API through a browser based tool, you need to allow CORS
+If you would like to use Ollama with Catalyst you need to allow CORS

 **Check whether CORS is enabled**